nickbrandt/GitLab/doc/install/azure/index.md

 ### Finish deployment

 At this point, Azure will begin deploying your new VM.
-The deployment process will take a few minutes to complete.
-Once it's complete, the new VM and its associated resources will be displayed on the Azure Dashboard.
+The deployment process takes a few minutes to complete.
+After it's complete, the new VM and its associated resources are displayed on the Azure Dashboard.
 Select **Go to resource** to visit the dashboard of the VM.

-At this point, GitLab is deployed and ready to be used, but before you do that, you need to set up the domain name and configure GitLab to use it.
+GitLab is now deployed and ready to be used.
+Before doing so, however, you need to set up the domain name and configure GitLab to use it.

 ### Set up a domain name

-The VM will have a public IP address (static by default), but Azure allows you to assign a friendly DNS name to the VM:
+The VM will have a public IP address (static by default), but Azure allows you to assign a descriptive DNS name to the VM:

 1. From the VM dashboard, select **Configure** under **DNS name**.
-1. Enter a friendly DNS name for your instance in the **DNS name label** field, for example `gitlab-prod`.
+1. Enter a descriptive DNS name for your instance in the **DNS name label** field, for example `gitlab-prod`.
 This will make the VM accessible at `gitlab-prod.eastus.cloudapp.azure.com`.
-1. Select **"Save"** for the changes to take effect.
+1. Select **Save** for the changes to take effect.

 Eventually, you'll want to use your own domain name.
-You will need to add a DNS `A` record at your domain registrar which points to the public IP address of your Azure VM.
+You will need to add a DNS `A` record with your domain registrar that points to the public IP address of your Azure VM.
 You can use [Azure's DNS](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns) or some [other registrar](https://docs.gitlab.com/omnibus/settings/dns.html).

 ### Change the GitLab external URL

 GitLab uses `external_url` in its configuration file to set up the domain name.
-If you don't set this up, then when you visit the Azure friendly name, you'll be redirected to the public IP instead.
+If you don't set this up, when you visit the Azure friendly name, you'll instead be redirected to the public IP.

 To set up the GitLab external URL: